Data physicalization: History

 Before the invention of computers and digital devices, the application of data physicalization already existed in ancient artifacts as a medium to represent abstract information.
 One example is Blombo ocher plaque which is estimated to be 70000 – 80000 years old.
 The geometric and iconographic shapes engraved at the surface of the artifact demonstrated the cognitive complexity of ancient humans.
-Moreover, since such representations were deliberately made and crafted, the evidences suggest that the geometric presentation of information is a popular methodology in the context of society.
+Moreover, since such representations were deliberately made and crafted, the evidence suggests that the geometric presentation of information is a popular methodology in the context of society.
 Although researchers still cannot decipher the specific type of information encoded in the artifact, there are several proposed interpretations.
 For example, the potential functions of the artifact are divided into four categories, categorized as "numerical", "functional", "cognitive", and "social".
 Later, at around 35,000 B.C, another artifact, the Lebombo bone, emerged and the encoded information became easier to read.
 There are around 29 distinct notches carved on the baboon fibula.
 It is estimated that the number of notches is closely related to the number of lunar cycles.
 Moreover, this early counting system was also regarded as the birth of calculation.

 Right before the invention of writing, the clay token system was spread across ancient Mesopotamia.
 When the buyers and sellers want to make a trade, they prepare a set of tokens and seal them inside the clay envelope after impressing the shape on the surface.
 Such physical entity was widely used in trading, administrative documents, and agricultural settlement.
 Moreover, the token system is evidence of the early counting system.
 Each shape corresponds to a physical meaning such as the representation of "sheep", forming a one-to-one mapping relationship.
 The significance of the token is it uses physical shape to encode numerical information and it is regarded as the precursor of the early writing system.
 The logical reason is the two-dimension symbol would record the same information as the impression created by the clay token.